 Summer presents some of the best internship opportunities.
 This endowment will support merit awards for exceptional students, making it possible for them to choose a first-rate internship rather than paid summer employment.

-The College will raise a $1.5 million endowment to support student-faculty research and the Oxley Discovery Internships.
+The University will raise a $1.5 million endowment to support student-faculty research and the Oxley Discovery Internships.